dwhiffing/fury/content/aar/iof/iof2_aj/body.md

 for my patrol boats, which are all heading out of the area at high speed.
 They're dangerously close to some of my ships, but they're having difficulty finding them in the dark.
-Some of my F-5s make it to the area, but we have trouble localising the enemy in the dark too!
+Some of my F-5s make it to the area, but we have trouble localising the enemy in the dark too\!
 Our radars don't have good look-down capability, and the enemy is down just above the waves.
 A really odd fight follows, in which after groping around blindly at low altitude we manage to kill some of the enemy,